Back we are, executing aside host duties flawlessly, zero mistakes.

 He shouldn't have qualified for half the debates they let him in.

-I am confident you can take that you can handle whatever we create here.
+I am confident you can take, that you can handle whatever we create here.

-Businesses that add up everything that's valuable.
+Businesses that add up everything that's valuable used to take inventory off all the items.

 How are you doing, sir?

-Real good, Ross.
+Real good, Rush.

 How are you hearing me today?

-I uh I hear you well, actually.
+I hear you well, actually.

 Thank you for asking.